The Importance of Proper Sitting Posture

-Even though we spend years sitting in school, learning all sorts of things, we never get taught the right way to sit.
-Many jobs force us to sit in front of a computer for eight hours a day or longer.
-Poor sitting posture can lead to low back pain, neck pain, headaches and other painful conditions.
-Conditions that may be able to be prevented when you sit the right way.
+Even though we spend years sitting in school and many jobs require us to sit in front of a computer for hours, we never learn the right way to sit.
+Poor sitting posture can lead to low back pain, neck pain, headaches, and other painful conditions that might be preventable with the correct sitting posture.

-Keep your screen in front of you – It is hard enough to stay in the same position for hours on end without adding a twist into the equation.
+- Keep your screen in front of you – It is hard enough to stay in the same position for hours on end without adding a twist into the equation.
 Keeping your screen off-center from your chair, forcing you to turn your body and head to see it, is a major culprit in sitting pain.
 Arrange your desk so your monitor is straight in front of you, and raise it or lower it so the top of the screen is at eye-level.

-Don’t overuse your laptop – The proximity of a laptop’s screen to its keyboard is an ergonomic nightmare.
+- Don’t overuse your laptop – The proximity of a laptop’s screen to its keyboard is an ergonomic challenge.
 You can’t help but slump when you lean over to see the monitor and lift up your arms to type.
 The best solution for posture is to use your laptop sparingly while traveling, and use a desktop at your office.
 If that is not possible, get a separate screen to plug into at your desk, or a detachable keyboard.

-Your arms need a rest – Whether typing or using the mouse, if your arms are unsupported, they will eventually start to pull on your neck and shoulders.
+- Your arms need a rest – Whether typing or using the mouse, if your arms are unsupported, they will eventually start to pull on your neck and shoulders.
 Your chair should have armrests that you can adjust to support your elbows.

-What about a standing desk? – Standing desks are coming into common use recently.
+- What about a standing desk? – Standing desks are coming into common use recently.
 I think their benefit lies in the fact that you are changing up your positioning during the day.
 Standing eight hours a day, every day comes with its own problems.
 But if you can use a standing desk to alternate with sitting and break up your routine, it could prevent the issues that come with prolonged positioning.